Freetz/freetz/make/README.md

      - [Win7 Clients](../docs/make/radvd.md#win7-clients)

   * **<u>Rcapid</u><a id='rcapid'></a>**<br>
+    Remote CAPI daemon from isdn4linux.

   * **<u>ripmime 1.2.16.21 (binary only)</u><a id='ripmime'></a>**<br>
-    ripmime is an utility to decode and extract the parts of
+    ripmime is an utility to decode and extract the parts of mime-formatted mails.

   * **[RRDtool 1.2.30 (binary only)](../docs/make/rrdtool.md)<a id='rrdtool'></a>**<br>
     RRDtool is the OpenSource industry standard, high performance data logging and graphing system for time series data.
-Use it to write your custom monitoring shell scripts or create whole applications
+Use it to write your custom monitoring shell scripts or create whole applications using its PHP bindings.
      - [Einleitung](../docs/make/rrdtool.md#einleitung)
      - [RRDstats](../docs/make/rrdtool.md#rrdstats)

   * **<u>rsync 3.1.2</u><a id='rsync'></a>**<br>
-    rsync is an open source utility that provides fast incremental
+    rsync is an open source utility that provides fast incremental file transfer.

   * **<u>RTMPDump 2.4-git (binary only)</u><a id='rtmpdump'></a>**<br>
     rtmpdump is a toolkit for RTMP streams.
 All forms of RTMP are supported, including rtmp://, rtmpt://, rtmpe://, rtmpte://, and rtmps://.